MultiPoolMiner/MultiPoolMiner/README.txt

 	Include this command to ignore the power costs when calculating profit.
 MPM will use the miner(s) that create the highest earning regardless of the power cost, so the resulting profit may be lower.

 -Interval
 	MultiPoolMiner's update interval in seconds.
-This is a universal timer for running the entire script (downloading/processing APIs, calculation etc).
+This is an universal timer for running the entire script (downloading/processing APIs, calculation etc).
 It also determines how long a benchmark is run for each miner file (miner/algorithm/coin).
 Default is 60.
 	Note: This value correlates with *-MinHashRateSamples*.
 If you set *-MinHashRateSamples* too short, then MPM cannot get enough samples for reliable measurement (anything over 10 is fine).
 In this case increase the interval length.

+-MeasurePowerUsage
+	Include this command to to gather power usage per device.
+This is a pre-requisite to calculate power costs and effective earnings.
+	Note: This requires advanced configuration steps (see ConfigHWinfo64.pdf)

 -MinAccuracy
 	Only pools with price accuracy greater than the configured value.
 Allowed values: 0 - 1 (default is 0.5 = 50%) Sometimes pools report erroneously high price spikes, just to self-correct after a few intervals.
 A value of 0.5 will ignore any princing information with a margin of error greater than 50%.

--MeasurePowerUsage
-	Include this command to to gather power usage per device.
-This is a pre-requisite to calculate power costs and effective earnings.
-	Note: This requires advanced configuration steps (see ConfigHWinfo64.pdf)

 -MinerName
 	Specify to only include (restrict to) certain miner applications.